1997 Singaporean general election: Background

 This election was Goh Chok Tong's opportunity as prime minister to secure a stronger mandate after the PAP's relatively weaker performance in 1991.
 Despite retaining a supermajority and continuing the de facto one party rule of Singapore following Lee Kuan Yew stepping down as prime minister and becoming a senior minister, the PAP's popular vote share had fallen to 61.0%, the lowest it had received since independence, while the opposition held four seats in the 8th Parliament.
 At dissolution, two seats in Eunos and Toa Payoh GRCs, both under the PAP, were vacated following the death of Tay Eng Soon (Note: Tampines North division of Eunos GRC.) and the resignation of former Deputy Prime Minister Ong Teng Cheong, (Note: Kim Keat division of Toa Payoh GRC.) who stepped down to contest in the 1993 Singaporean presidential election.
 Ong went on to win the presidency, becoming Singapore's first directly elected President of Singapore.
 Neither GRCs held by-elections.
-A third incumbent, Lim Chee Oon, (Note: Joo Chiat division of Marine Parade GRC.) retired from politics ahead of the Marine Parade by-election in 1992, where former Republic of Singapore Navy (RSN) rear admiral Teo Chee Hean succeeded him.
+A third incumbent, Lim Chee Onn, (Note: Joo Chiat division of Marine Parade GRC.) retired from politics ahead of the Marine Parade by-election in 1992, where former Republic of Singapore Navy (RSN) rear admiral Teo Chee Hean succeeded him; according to Lim, he did not stand for the by-election citing health and work reasons.